noinstance/myex/README.md

-# myexporter
+# myex
+## A MySql EXporter
-Exports a mysql to a remote server
+Exports a mysql database to a remote server.
+Replaces urls - useful for Wordpress.